US Mint to Produce 2021 Morgan and Peace Centennial Silver Dollars

 1921 Silver Dollar Coin Anniversary Act

-The law specifies that the centennial dollars will weigh 26.73 grams with a diameter of 1.500 inches.
-The coins will be minted from no less than 90% silver with a reeded edge.
+The law specifies that the centennial dollar will weigh 26.73 grams and have a diameter of 1.500 inches.
+The coins will be minted from at least 90% silver and have a reeded edge.

-The bill does state that the coins must be sold at a price equal to the sum of their face value and the cost of designing and issuing the coins, including labor, materials, dies, use of machinery, overhead expenses, marketing, and shipping.
-Discounts will be available for bulk purchases, likely companies that are on the Mint’s list of Authorized Purchasers.
+The bill states that the coins must be sold at a price equal to their face value and the cost of designing and issuing the coins, including labor, materials, dies, use of machinery, overhead expenses, marketing, and shipping.
+Discounts will be available for bulk purchases, likely companies on the Mint’s list of Authorized Purchasers.

-The final designs of the coins will be selected by the Secretary of Treasury with input from the Commission on Fine Arts and review by the Citizens Coinage Advisory Committee.
+The Secretary of Treasury will select the final designs of the coins, with input from the Commission on Fine Arts and review by the Citizens Coinage Advisory Committee.

 No official release dates for the coins have been specified yet.